- Idaho is currently in Phase 4 of the statewide reopening protocol.

 UNDERSTAND IDAHO’S REOPENING PLAN

 We are currently in STAGE FOUR of our state-wide “Idaho Rebounds” plan.
 The State will continue this stage due to an increase in cases seen in recent weeks.
-This stage was set to expire on June 26th, however, it will now continue through July 10, 2020.

 WHAT TO EXPECT IN STAGE FOUR